jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

   </p>

 ----------
 ### IX.
-Data driven styling
+Data-driven styling

 You can assign a color to each block group based on its field and values.
 For the first map, we want to create a choropleth map that displays the percentage of the Portland population that owns a home.
-In order to style by homeownership, you will need to style our data by the "Own" field and to change the "fill-color" parameter of the layer you just added to your map.
+To style by homeownership, you will need to style our data by the "Own" field and change the "fill-color" parameter of the layer you just added to your map.

 This code is very similar to the process we used in Studio.
 We are filtering the data from our layer by the data range found in the "Own" field.
 Each of the five steps is assigned a color and the fill-opacity is set to 0.7.